barasoch-art/english-for-designers/case/index.md

 ### Layout

-A clean and structured grid was used to ensure readability and consistency across the website.
+I used a structured grid to keep the layout clear and consistent.
+More space helps reduce clutter and improves focus.

 ### Colors

-Warm neutral tones were chosen to reflect the atmosphere of a physical gallery and to keep focus on the artwork.
+Warm neutral tones were chosen to reflect a gallery atmosphere and support the artwork.

 ### Typography

-Elegant serif typography was selected to evoke a cultural and artistic tone.
+A serif font was used for headings, combined with a simple font for body text to improve readability.

 ### Imagery

-Large, high-quality images are used to create an immersive experience and highlight Van Gogh’s work.
+Large images are used to create a strong visual experience and highlight the artwork.

 ---